spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/10-register-manage-maas-cloud-accounts.md

 # Prerequisites

 - An installed PCG.
 Review [Install and Manage MAAS Gateway](/clusters/data-center/maas/install-manage-maas-pcg) for guidance.

+- An active [MAAS API key](https://maas.io/docs/api-authentication-reference) which can be generated in the MAAS web console under **My Preferences** > **API keys**.
+The following is an example key:

+  ``APn53wz232ZwBMxDp5:MHZIbUp3e4DJTjZEKg:mdEv33WAG536MhNC8mIywNLtjcDTnFAQ``

+ For details, refer to the MAAS document on [how to add an API key](https://maas.io/docs/how-to-manage-user-accounts#heading--api-key).

 # Register a MAAS cloud account